 Smith had beaten the unquestionable best in the sprint car business not once, not twice but three times.

 The word went out.

 “The Linglestown Leadfoot,” Mitch Smith, had trounced USAC in Central Pennsylvania.

 Smith retired from the sport in 1978 and in 1988 at the age of 58 was felled by a massive heart attack.

 In 1995 Mitch Smith was inducted posthumously into the National Sprint Car Hall of Fame in Knoxville, Iowa.

-It is the legacy left behind and the impact that Smith had on the sport in the region and at Williams Grove Speedway that the oval honors again this season with the running of the 30th annual Mitch Smith Memorial on Friday night.
+It is the legacy left behind and the impact that Smith had on the sport in the region and at Williams Grove Speedway that the oval honors again this year with the running of the 31st annual Mitch Smith Memorial on Friday night.

-Lance Dewease and Fred Rahmer each count four Smith Memorial wins to their credit.
+Fred Rahmer has four Smith Memorials to his credit.

 Stevie Smith won the inaugural event in 1989.